-London was only just starting to recover from the Great Plague of 1665-6 when it was cruelly hit by another catastrophe: the Great Fire of London of September 1666.
+London was still recovering from the Great Plague of 1665-6 when its residents became victims of another catastrophic tragedy: the Great Fire of London.

 "2 September: Jane (his maid) comes and tells us that she hears that above 300 houses have been burned down by the fire… poor people staying in their houses as long as till the very fire touched them, and then running into boats or clambering from one pair of stairs by the waterside, to another…I saw a fire as one entire arch of fire above a mile long: it made me weep to see it.
 The churches, houses are all on fire and flaming at once, and a horrid noise the flames made and the cracking of the houses."

 "The Great Fire of London of 1666".
 HistoryLearning.com.
 2023.
 Web.